+where $k$ is the order of $\varphi$ in $\Homeo(S)$.
+This decomposition gives $M_\varphi$ a structure of a Seifert fibered space, see \cite[Section 3]{scott8geometries} for discussions on Seifert fibered space.
+The base space $B$ of the Seifert structure on $M_\varphi$ is obtained by identifying each circle in the decomposition in \cref{eq:SeifertDecomposition} to a point.
+In other words, the base space $B$ is the quotient of $S$ by the action of the finite-order homeomorphism $\varphi$.
+The space $B$ in general is a 2-orbifold.
+See \cite[Section 2]{scott8geometries} for a definition of an orbifold as well as covering space theory for orbifolds.
+The natural quotient map $S \to B$ is a regular orbifold covering map.
+The deck transformation group of $S\to B$ is generated by $\varphi$.
+Therefore, the (orbifold) fundamental group of $S$ and $B$ fit in the short exact sequence

-is 3-manifold that is a Seifert fibered space.
-The fundamental group of the basespace is $\Gamma$.
-The condition that $\Gamma$ is torsion free is precisely the algebraic analog of the condition that the total space of $M_\varphi$ is a locally trivial, orientable circle bundle over a surface with bi-orderable fundamental group \cite[Theorem 1.5]{BoyerRolfsenWiest05}.
+where the action of $\varphi$ on $\pi_1(S)$ is the induced action $\mathcal{I}([\varphi]):\pi_1(S)\to\pi_1(S)$.
+Identifying $\langle \varphi \rangle$ and $H$ via $\mathcal{I}$ in \cref{eq:DehnNielsenBaerTheorem}, we can see that the fundamental group of the base space of the Seifert structure, $\pi_1(B)$, is isomorphic to $\Gamma = \pi^{-1}(H)$, the pre-image of $H$ in $\Aut(\pi_1(S))$.
+The condition that $\Gamma$ is torsion free in \cref{thm:FiniteOrderOP} happens precisely when the base space $B$ is an honest surface without any orbifold point.
+In other words, the Seifert fibered structure of $M_\varphi$ is locally trivial.
+Therefore, our condition is the algebraic analog of the condition that the total space of $M_\varphi$ is a locally trivial, orientable circle bundle over a surface with bi-orderable fundamental group \cite[Theorem 1.5]{BoyerRolfsenWiest05}.